arustam01/karyarustamadji/README.md

 upgrade-insecure-requests;
 ```

-> **Note on `'unsafe-inline'`**: Required because Tailwind CDN injects styles dynamically.
-For maximum security in production, compile Tailwind locally to eliminate this directive.
+> **Note on `'unsafe-inline'` and `'unsafe-eval'`**: Required because Tailwind CDN uses `new Function()` to compile utility classes at runtime.
+For maximum security in production, compile Tailwind locally to eliminate both directives.

 ### Permissions Policy